fdeberna/FD_simulator/README.md

 # Fire Department Simulator

 This Python tool simulates the operations of a fire department in any city, real or not, by dispatching fire engines, ambulances, and other apparatus to the scene of incidents.
-The frequency of incidents in the various areas of the city is also decided by the user.

 The output of the software is a table with the list of incidents occurred in the simulated time period.
 The structure of this table resembles real [Computer Aided Dispatch data.](https://en.wikipedia.org/wiki/Computer-aided_dispatch).
 This table will contain information icluding the location of the incidents, how many units (e.g. fire engines and ambulances) responded to that incidents, the time when they were dispatched, the time it took for them to reach the scene, and more.

 # Goal